 Recycle for Wiltshire Joint Venture Recycle for Wiltshire Joint Venture Inspiring people to adopt more sustainable lifestyles is part of Wiltshire Wildlife Trust’s mission.
 Reducing our rubbish and recycling more helps conserve valuable resources, saves energy and reduces landfill which all helps to protect nature and the environment.
-For over 10 years the Waste Education Team at the Trust has been working in partnership with Wiltshire Council to support households throughout the county to reduce, reuse, recycle and compost their household rubbish.
-How it works Each year the project works with Area Boards and their communities, drawing up a Campaign Plan with Wiltshire Councillors and the local Community Engagement Manager.
-During 2018 the Team are working in Calne, Royal Wootton Bassett and Cricklade and Westbury.
-They work with local schools, youth groups, pre-schools and community groups, inspiring as many residents as possible to reduce their rubbish and recycle more.
-The Team deliver a variety of educational workshops and activities; from compost bug hunting and Waste Free School campaigns to sessions encouraging action on food waste, making your own toiletries and learning washing machine maintenance.
-In Westbury Infant School the Team delivered their education programme during 2017/18, running waste assemblies and zero waste workshops.
-They provided staff training and awarded the school a Waste Watcher Award for their actions to reduce rubbish and increase recycling.
-Find out more If you would like to get involved or find out more about green living and how to reduce rubbish, the Waste Education Team would love to hear from you – please contact us at [email protected] or 01380 736077.
-Follow us – Wiltshire Waste Watchers on Facebook and Pinterest, @SlimBinsWilts on Twitter and sign up for Slim Bins, our quarterly e-news.
+For over 15 years the Waste Education Team at the Trust worked in partnership with Wiltshire Council to support households and communities throughout the county to reduce, re-use, recycle and compost their household rubbish.
+The Waste Team’s funding ended in July 2019 and the Trust is currently trialling a Sustainability Officer role which includes an element of waste and recycling.
+Thank you to everyone who supported the Waste Team over the years.
+How the Joint Venture worked The project worked with Area Boards and their communities across Wiltshire, drawing up a Campaign Plan with Wiltshire Councillors and the local Community Engagement Manager.
+During 2019 the Team carried out activities in Calne, Trowbridge, Royal Wootton Bassett and Westbury.
+They worked with local schools, youth groups, pre-schools and community groups, inspiring as many residents as possible to reduce their rubbish and recycle more.
+The Team delivered a variety of educational workshops and activities, from compost bug hunting and Waste-Free School campaigns to sessions encouraging action on food waste, making your own toiletries and learning washing machine maintenance.
+In schools the Team delivered their education programme, running waste assemblies, zero-waste workshops and the ‘Wiltshire Waste Watcher Reward Card Challenge’.
+They provided staff training and awarded the Waste Watcher Award for a school’s actions to reduce rubbish and increase recycling.
+Find out more If you would like to contact our Sustainability Officer to discuss an idea for reducing rubbish and/or increasing recycling or to find out more about green living please contact us at [email protected] or on 01380 736077.
+You can also follow us (Wiltshire Waste Watchers on Facebook and Pinterest and @SlimBinsWilts on Twitter) and sign up to Slim Bins, our biannual e-newsletter.